dandurevathi/Drowsiness_project/README.md

 ⛔ How to Stop Execution
 press Q in the OpenCV display window (if enabled)

-🧪 Edge Device Deployment (Completed)
-The system has been successfully integrated and tested on Raspberry Pi 5, validating its suitability for edge-based deployment.
-The TFLite model enables on-device inference without the need for retraining.
-During testing, a minor inference latency was observed due to real-time video capture, facial landmark extraction, and CPU-based model execution.
-This reflects realistic edge-computing constraints and provides valuable insight for further optimization.

 🎓 Key Learnings
 End-to-end development of a real-time vision-based ML system